 18th September 1939

 Following his internment the previous evening President Moscicki announces his plan to transfer power and appoint Wladyslaw Raczkiewicz as head of the polish government in exile who was on his way to Paris.
+Carrying with them two replica German Enigma machines, members of the Polish Cipher Bureau leave Poland enroute for France.

 19th September 1939